vivid-arch/laravel-docs/source/docs/foundation/domains.md

 For example, the Jobs `GetActiveUserJob`, `CreateUserJob`, `DestroyUserJob` belong to the `User` domain because they are dealing with the `User` entity.

 Furthermore, Domains will allow you to detect when your Jobs are doing too much work.
-If you can't decide in which Domain your Job belongs to, then most likely you are dealing with multiple Domains which in turn shows that your Job is doing too much work and it should be broken in to smaller parts.
+If you can't decide in which Domain your Job belongs to, then most likely you are dealing with multiple Domains which in turn shows that your Job is doing too much work, and it should be broken in to smaller parts.

 ## Creating a Domain